 These ethical questions have been discussed with relevant groups of interests, including independent advocacy groups, such as Open Rights, the Scottish Privacy Forum, the NHS Scotland Public Benefit and Privacy Panel and the Information Commissioner's Office.

-As a result, a "Digital and Data Summary" has been produced to illustrate the ethical rationale underpinning the adoption of the app as a measure to help with the COVID-19 pandemic.
-The latest version of this summary can be accessed from here: https://protect.scot/ (Transparency section).
+As a result, a "Digital and Data Summary" has been produced (see below) to illustrate the ethical rationale underpinning the adoption of the app as a measure to help with the COVID-19 pandemic.

 Protect-Scot App

 Scope